z4kn4fein/trybot/README.md

 });
 ```
 ##Retry strategies
-You can specify custom retry strategies by passing a custom `RetryStrategy` implementation to the `ExecuteAsync()` function.
+Custom retry strategies can be specified by passing a `RetryStrategy` implementation to the `ExecuteAsync()` function.
 ```c#
 class FooRetryStrategy : RetryStartegy
 {